R3DRUN3/cyberhall/CTF/flaws-cloud/README.md

 > **Note**
 > All S3 buckets, when configured for web hosting, are given an AWS domain you can use to browse to it without setting up your own DNS.
-> In this case, flaws.cloud can also be visited by going to http://flaws.cloud.s3-website-us-west-2.amazonaws.com/
+> In this case, flaws.cloud can also be visited by going to http://flaws.cloud.s3-website-us-west-2.amazonaws.com.
+> That is the reason why S3 bucket names must be unique world-wide and they must follow DNS name rules.

 Let's do a recap of what we know so far:
 We know that we have a bucket named `flaws.cloud` in `us-west-2`